Skip to main content

 Definition 5.5.4.

-Given a basis \(\cal{B}=\setList{\vec{v}_1,\dots, \vec{v}_n}\) of \(\IR^n\text{,}\) the change of basis/coordinate transformation is the transformation \(C_\mathcal{B}\colon\IR^n\to\IR^n\) defined by the property that, for any vector \(\vec{v}\in\IR^n\text{,}\) the vector \(C_\mathcal{B}(\vec{v})\) is the unique solution to the vector equation:
+Given a basis \(\cal{B}=\setList{\vec{v}_1,\dots, \vec{v}_n}\) of \(\IR^n\text{,}\) the change of basis/coordinate transformation from the standard basis to \(\mathcal{B}\) is the transformation \(C_\mathcal{B}\colon\IR^n\to\IR^n\) defined by the property that, for any vector \(\vec{v}\in\IR^n\text{,}\) the vector \(C_\mathcal{B}(\vec{v})\) is the unique solution to the vector equation:

 \begin{equation*} x_1\vec{v}_1+\dots+x_n\vec{v}_n=\vec{v}. \end{equation*}